grinsted/automusicvideo/README.md

 A messy python script that automatically generates a music video.

-It cuts an input video at I-frames, and
+It cuts an input video at I-frames (to minimize re-encoding, and because it is a good indicator of places to cut)

 Inputs
 * a midi file